lethek/FFmpeg.Loader/README.md

 The search is only performed when `Load()` or `Find()` are called.
 The Load method throws `DllNotFoundException` if it can't find the libraries.
 And the Find method returns `null` if it can't find them.

-The *default* paths that FFmpegLoader searches for FFmpeg libraries are the assembly's directory in your executing application, and also several specific subdirectories relative to that, dependent on the current OS and architecture.
+The default application paths that FFmpegLoader searches for FFmpeg libraries are the assembly's directory in your executing application, and also several specific subdirectories relative to that, dependent on the current OS and architecture.
 Aside from the assembly directory, the subdirectories searched match the location that FFmpeg.Native installs to, i.e.:
 * .\runtimes\win7-x64\native\{name}-{version}.dll
 * .\runtimes\win7-x86\native\{name}-{version}.dll
 * ./runtimes/linux-x64/native/lib{name}.so.{version}
 * ./runtimes/osx-x64/native/lib{name}.{version}.dylib

+The default system paths that FFmpegLoader searches for FFmpeg libraries depend on the current OS.
+* On Linux systems this will search: /usr/lib/x86_64-linux-gnu, /usr/lib/aarch64-linux-gnu and /usr/lib
+* On Mac OSX systems this will search: /usr/local/lib
+* On Windows systems this won't search anything because there is no default install location.

 ```csharp
 using FFmpeg.Loader;